About the course

 All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The Institute for Chinese Studies-Contemporary China Studies Programme organises weekly seminars during term-time.
+The Oxford China Centre organises weekly seminars during term-time.
 You should regard attendance at these seminars as an integral part of your programme.
 In addition, research seminars about China are organised in departments and colleges across Oxford.